Steps: up to 3

 Proceed as normal.
-Deleted data will included in all exports and previews. 🎉
+Deleted data will be included in all exports and previews.

 Start iTunes and connect your iPhone or iPad to your computer using a USB cable.

 Wait until the data is transferred to your device.
-Be careful not to unplugging the USB cable too early, as it could corrupt the data on your device.
+Be careful not to unplug the USB cable too early, as it will interrupt the process and could corrupt data on your device.

 The default iTunes backup location depends on whether you're using a PC or Mac. iTunes backups can be found in the following directories: